vchsi/BerkeleyClassLoader/readme.md

     </h1>
 <img src="md_banner.png">
 </div>

 # Quick Start

 Thanks for installing Berkeley Class Loader!
-Your class scheduling is going to get so much easier after this.
+Setting up your calendar is going to get so much easier after this.

 ## A better version of this doc:
 <a href="https://tinyurl.com/bcs-faq-howto">Google Doc</a>